Magma (Gojira album): Release and promotion

 On 2 April 2016, Gojira released an official video for the track "Stranded", directed by Vincent Caldoni.
 On 20 May, the band released a music video for the song "Silvera", described by Rolling Stone as "frenetic" and "shocking".
 The music video directed by Drew Cox shows the band performing "on NYC rooftop amidst a flurry of bodies falling up".
+In 2017, another official music video for the track "The Cell", also directed by Drew Cox, was released featuring the band playing in black and white thermal imaging.

 On 8 July, Gojira released a music video for the penultimate track of the album, "Low Lands".
 Described by the band as "an intimate and poetic piece", the music video was directed by photographer Alain Duplantier, uncle of Joe and Mario, and assisted by their sister, Gabrielle, also a photographer.
 The music video features the Duplantier brothers' childhood home in Ondres in the Landes forest, France, "near a stormy ocean", as well as "gothic visuals and some symbolically personal imagery" for the brothers, which mingled representations of "the absence and the omnipresence of the mother".
 In the video, Claire Théodoly, cousin of Joe, Mario and Gabrielle Duplantier, played the role of the mother "walking towards her deliverance".
 The music video was edited by the director of photography and editor Mathieu Laclau.
 The song was "an open letter" from Joe to his mother.
 At first, he was afraid that the video would be too personal; he nevertheless mentioned that the song would speak to those who have been "affected by the loss of a loved one".
 Mario Duplantier said:

 Our mother wanted us to make a very big fire after she left, a celebration she called 'Patricia's Liberation'.
 Two days after her death, we gathered about a hundred people and lit a fire 7 m high.
 Our uncle Alain was present and very moved.
 We recreated this giant fire for the filming.

 Magma was first available for online streaming via Gojira's official YouTube channel, and two days later, on 17 June 2016, the physical album was released through Roadrunner Records.